List of defunct consumer brands

-This is a list of defunct notable consumer brands that are no longer manufactured and no longer to consumers.
+This is a list of defunct notable consumer brands that are no longer manufactured and no longer available to consumers.
 According to the Cambridge Dictionary, a consumer brand is "a product that is well known and that is bought by individual people rather than by companies".
 Brands in this list may still be manufactured in modest quantities or limited runs as a nostalgic or retro style item.
 The items in the list are mainly American.